Hidalgo County, Texas

 Hidalgo County (/hɪˈdælgoʊ/; [iˈðalɣo]) is located in the U.S. state of Texas.
+As of the 2024 census estimate, its population was 914,820, making it the ninth-most populous county in Texas, and the most populous county outside of the counties in the Texas Triangle.
+However, based on housing permits and service usage, county officials believe the true population is around 1.2 million, if 'a full and accurate census count is completed.'
 The county seat is Edinburg and the largest city is McAllen.
 The county is named for Miguel Hidalgo y Costilla, the priest who raised the call for Mexico's independence from Spain.
 It is located in the Rio Grande Valley of South Texas and is one of the fastest-growing counties in the United States.
-As of the 2020 census, the population of Hidalgo County was 870,781, making it the eighth-most populous county in Texas.

-Hidalgo County is designated by the U.S. Census Bureau as the McAllen-Edinburg-Mission metropolitan statistical area, which itself is part of the McAllen-Edinburg-Mission-Rio Grande City, Texas combined statistical area with neighboring Starr County.
+Hidalgo County is designated by the U.S. Census Bureau as the McAllen–Edinburg–Mission metropolitan statistical area, which itself is part of the McAllen-Edinburg-Mission-Rio Grande City, Texas combined statistical area with neighboring Starr County.

 With a population that is 91.9% Hispanic as of 2020, it is Texas' second-most populous majority-Hispanic county and the fifth-largest nationwide.
 It is also the largest county which is over 90% Hispanic.
 It is also the southernmost landlocked county in the United States, and in 2021, it was the largest county in the nation with a total fertility rate above the replacement level (at 2.13).

 Geography

-According to the U.S. Census Bureau, the county has a total area of 1583 sqmi, of which 12 sqmi (0.8%) are covered by water.
+According to the United States Census Bureau, the county has a total area of 1583 sqmi, of which 12 sqmi (0.8%) are covered by water.
 The northern part of the county has sandy and light loamy soils over deep reddish or mottled, clayey subsoils.
 In some areas, limestone lies within 40 in of the surface.
 The southern part of the county has moderately deep to deep loamy surfaces over clayey subsoils.
-Along the Rio Grande, brown to red clays occur.
+Along the Rio Grande, brown to red clays are found.
 Hidalgo County is in the South Texas Plains vegetation area, which features grasses, mesquite, live oaks, and chaparral.
 Native plants, reduced in recent years by extensive farming, include chapote, guayacán, ebony, huisache, brasil, and yucca.

 Natural resources included caliche, sand, gravel, oil, and gas.
 Oil and gas production in 1982 totaled 98,487,211,000 cuft of gas-well gas, 139,995 barrels of crude oil, 1,101,666 barrels of condensate, and 15,784,000 cuft of casinghead gas.
-The climate is subtropical and subhumid.
+The climate is subtropical and humid.
 Temperatures range from an average low of 47 F in January to an average high to 96 F in July; the average annual temperature is 73 F. Rainfall averages 23 in a year, and the growing season lasts for 320 days of the year.